iamthefrogy/shell_intelligence.md/README.md

 # Collection of my Linux Command List
-I often Google and Stakeoverflow silly things.
+I often Google and Stakeoverflow silly things sometimes almost everytime I need the same things.
 I was tired one day and created this list so I don't have to Google everytime.

 Find all types of files using some extension and move them to the parent folder from any recursive folder.
 ```sh